-We saw very closely a southern pig-tailed macaque and a monkey that only exist in that jungle, the Thomas’s Langur.
+We saw a southern pig-tailed macaque up close as well as the Thomas’s Langur, a monkey that only exist in this jungle.

 CAMPING IN THE BUKIT LAWANG JUNGLE

-After 5 hours strolling through the jungle, we reached the campsite, which was by the Riverside.
-There was a cabin where we put mats and blankets and another cabin that worked as a kitchen.
+After strolling through the jungle for 5 hours, we reached the campsite which was by the Riverside.
+There was a cabin where we put mats and blankets for sleeping and another that worked as a kitchen.

 Before dining, we took a bath in the river.
-It was a perfect day and we couldn’t be happier of spending two days to do a trekking in the Bukit Lawang jungle.
+It was a perfect day and we couldn’t be happier than spending two days to do a trek in the Bukit Lawang jungle.

 The dinner was delicious.
-They made us some vegetarian dishes that were scrumptious.
-After dinner, Andy and Walter had some night-time games prepared (typical kind of games in camps when you are a kid).
+They made us vegetarian dishes that were scrumptious.
+After dinner, Andy and Walter had some night-time games prepared (typical camping games you’d play when you are a kid).

 Then suddenly something magical happened.
 The river turned on and millions of fireflies flew around us.

-Maybe for someone who has already seen them, it might seem a foolishness, but it was the first time in my life I saw a firefly.
+Maybe for someone who has already seen them, it might seem silly, but it was the first time I have seen a firefly in my life.

 GOING BACK TO BUKIT LAWANG